Table Of Contents

 My old Nocry Professional Knee Pads that I reviewed previously were starting to fade away and so getting these new Rubi Knee Pads was perfect timing.

-And what’s the verdict of my new knee pads for work?
+And what’s the verdict of my new tiling knee pads?

 I wish I got them sooner!

 Seriously, once you try them for yourself, you’ll think the same way.
 Especially after kneeling on them all day and feeling how comfortable they are.